DES-Lab/Learning-Based-Fuzzing/README.md

         MQTTClientWrapper mosquittoClient = new MQTTClientWrapper("c0", "mosquitto", mosquittoBrokerConfig);
 ``

- - Create input alphabeth for learning and corresponding mapper that translates abstract inputs to concrete ones
+ - Definition of the input alphabet for learning and the corresponding mapper that translates abstract inputs to concrete inputs
- - Start the experiment
+ - Learning of the Eclipse Mosquitto model
  - Results are saved in the 'learnedModels' folder
- - Comment out the last line if you want to skip learning and use model found in 'learnedModels' folder
+ - If you want to skip learning and use model in 'learnedModels' folder, remove (comment out) the last line:
 ```
-Learner mosquitoLearner = new Learner(new LearningMapper(mosquittoClient));
+Learner mosquittoLearner = new Learner(new LearningMapper(mosquittoClient));
  List<String> paperExample = Arrays.asList(
                 "connect", "disconnect",
                 "subscribe","publish", "unsubscribe",
                 "invalid");

-String experimentName = "MosquittoDemonstation";
+String experimentName = "MosquittoModel";
-mosquitoLearner.learn(3000, experimentName, paperExample); // COMMENT OUT if you want to skip learning and usead already existing model
+mosquittoLearner.learn(3000, experimentName, paperExample); // COMMENT OUT if you want to skip learning and use already existing model
 ```
-- Define configuration and clients for other brokers
+- Configuration of clients for other brokers
-- Same input alphabet is used for the fuzzing mapper
+- Same abstract input alphabet is used for the fuzzing mapper
-- Define number of random walks and its maximum lenght
+- Define number of random walks and its maximum length
 ```
 FuzzingBasedTesting fuzzingBasedTesting =
-                new FuzzingBasedTesting("learnedModels/MosquittoDemonstation.dot", clients, new DemoFuzzingMapper());
+                new FuzzingBasedTesting("learnedModels/MosquittoModel.dot", clients, new DemoFuzzingMapper());

 fuzzingBasedTesting.setInputAlphabet(paperExample);